krugerk/beeminder-apidocs/source/index.html.md

 ### Returns

 A list of [Goal](#goal) objects for the user.
-Goals are sorted in descending order of urgency, i.e. increasing order of time to derailment.
+Goals are sorted in descending order of urgency, i.e., increasing order of time to derailment.
+(There's actually a very tiny caveat to this involving the long-deprecated "sort threshold" parameter.
+If you don't know what that is then you can ignore this parenthetical!)

 <h2 id="creategoal">Create a goal for a user</h2>